durga-ranakoti-carry/StudySync/README.md

-# Netflix Clone 🎬
+# StudySync 📚

-A Netflix homepage clone built using HTML and CSS.
+A modern and responsive educational website built using HTML and CSS.

 ## 🖥️ Live Preview
 Open index.html in your browser to view the project.